piegamesde/MinecraftLandGenerator/README.md

 The class `World` has a few static utility methods too, `generateSpawnpoints` will create a list of spawnpoints exactly covering a specific area and `availableChunks` will list all existing chunks in a world.

 ## Changelog

+3.1.1
+- Changed JOML dependency
+- Removed the Eclipse project information.
+If you use eclipse, generate it using `./gradlew eclipse`.
+You can then import your project as usual.

 3.1.0
 - Minecraft crashes are recognized.